 In terms of athletics, a coaching staff, training staff, and administration are all there to support the athletes and ensure they have the resources they need to be successful at their sport.
 For every day athletes without this support system automatically put in place, we must use our resources to develop our own.

 "Regardless of how many strengths you possess, it's almost impossible to achieve greatness alone.
 Linking with the right people can elevate the breadth and scope of your impact.
 Others will have strengths you do not, and skills that compliment yours."

-The final piece I will leave with, is building confidence.
+The final piece I will leave you with, is building confidence.
 The most successful people on this planet have incredible self-confidence.
 In Norman Vincent Peale's classic The Power of Positive Thinking, he says:

 "Feelings of confidence depend upon the type of thoughts that habitually occupy your mind.
 Think defeat and you are bound to feel defeated.
 But practice thinking confident thoughts, make it a dominating habit, and you will develop such a strong sense of capacity that regardless of what difficulties arise, you will be able to overcome them."

-In fact, most people, despite their confident appearance and demeanor, are often as scared as you are and as doubtful of themselves.
+In fact, most people, despite their confident appearance and demeanor, are oftentimes insecure.
 That being said, if you don't feel confident, fake it till you make it!
-You become what you repeatedly do, so if you decide to put on your confidence pants everyday, despite how you're feeling, it may just change your world!
+You become what you repeatedly do, so if you decide to put on your confident pants everyday, despite how you're feeling, it may just change your world!

 In summary, in order to make ourselves great, we must actively work on things that cultivate our greatness, rather than just thinking, reading, and learning about them.